krzyzanowskim/CryptoSwift/README.md

 Crypto related functions and helpers for [Swift](https://swift.org) implemented in Swift. ([#PureSwift](https://twitter.com/hashtag/pureswift))

-**Note**: The `master` branch follows the latest currently released **version of Swift**.
+**Note**: The `main` branch follows the latest currently released **version of Swift**.
 If you need an earlier version for an older version of Swift, you can specify its version in your `Podfile` or use the code on the branch for that version.
 Older branches are unsupported.
 Check [versions](#swift-versions-support) for details.

 ---